2007–08 FIBA EuroCup

 The 2007-08 FIBA EuroCup was the fifth season of FIBA's European professional competition and the last under the name EuroCup which is now used for the formerly known ULEB Cup.
-The competition - which was renamed the FIBA EuroChallenge in July 2008- featured 38 competing teams, from 23 different countries following the abolishment of the FIBA EuroCup Challenge in 2007.
+The competition, which was renamed the FIBA EuroChallenge in July 2008, featured 38 competing teams, from 23 countries following the abolition of the FIBA EuroCup Challenge in 2007.
 The draw for the groups was held on August 5, 2007, at the Kempinski Hotel in Munich.

 The 2007–08 FIBA EuroCup, organized by FIBA Europe, was the fifth season of the competition regarded as the third-strongest pan-European club basketball competition, behind the Euroleague and ULEB Cup, the latter of which was renamed the Eurocup for 2008–09.

 Format

 In all, 38 teams were involved.
-Teams from the lowest ranked countries or teams who took lower place in their national championship play in elimination round 1.
-The winners of elimination round 1 meet teams who took higher place in their national championship in Elimination Round 2.
-The winners from Elimination Round 2, advance to the group stage (qualifying round).
-After group stage, teams play Quarter Final Round and then Final Four.
+Teams from the lowest ranked countries or teams who took a lower place in their national championship played in elimination round 1.
+The winners of elimination round 1 met teams who took a higher place in their national championship in Elimination Round 2.
+The winners from Elimination Round 2, advanced to the group stage (qualifying round).
+After the group stage, teams played a Quarter Final Round and then a Final Four.